szilvia-csernus/community-transport/README.md

 ## Future Implementations

-* Email Confirmation and 'Forgot Password?' functionality
+* Email Confirmation, 'Change Password' and 'Forgot Password?' functionalities

 * Including Messages functions, so that people can get in touch with each other within the app.